Dog-Lexius: A Tail of Two Friends

-After a successful career in hairdressing where she nurtured her people skills, Susan started to write for children.
-She created Dog-Lexius as a way of helping to raise awareness of dyslexia, especially within schools, and to reach those who need help and understanding.
+With Dog-Lexius, Susan’s aim is to help raise awareness of dyslexia, especially within schools, and to reach those who need help and understanding.

 She says: “I have a wonderful dyslexic son who has spent years keeping me on my toes.
 It was he who gave me the insight to write Dog-Lexius, which is really the story of a young boy and his mum struggling to be heard.

 A note on Dyslexia

 Dyslexia effects at least 10% of Britain’s population.
 It is estimated that at least one in ten people worldwide (700 million) struggle daily with this reading and writing disability and many of them struggle with multiple neurodiversity issues.